anantn/anantn.github.io/_posts/2023/2023-04-07-sd-lora-finetuning.md

 [![Indian truck art](/images/2023/horn_ok_please.jpg)](/images/2023/horn_ok_please.jpg)
 *Typical art style found on the back of Indian trucks*

-We had trouble reproducing this style in Midjourney, but that makes it perfect use-case for LoRAs with Stable Diffusion.
+We had trouble reproducing this style in Midjourney, but that makes it a perfect use-case for LoRAs with Stable Diffusion.
 Once again, following the process above, we produced a LoRA that can represent any concepts in the style of Indian truck art:

 <div class="pure-g">
 <div class="pure-u-1 pure-u-md-1-2 imgholder">